Jean Baptiste Point du Sable: Illinois Country

+Missouri River and burial

-After Point du Sable sold his property in Chicago, he moved to St. Charles, west of St. Louis.
-It is now in Missouri but at that time still in Spanish Louisiana.
+After Point du Sable sold his property in Chicago, he moved to St. Charles, west of St. Louis, which at that time was still part of Spanish Louisiana.
 He was commissioned by the colonial governor to operate a ferry across the Missouri River.
 In St. Charles, he may have lived for a time with his son, and later with his granddaughter's family.
 Late in life, he may have sought public or charitable assistance.
-He died on 28 August 1818, and was buried in an unmarked grave in St. Charles Borromeo Cemetery.
+He died on 28 August 1818 and was buried in an unmarked grave in St. Charles Borromeo Cemetery.
 His entry in the parish burial register does not mention his origins, parents, or relatives; it simply describes him as nègre (French for negro).

 The St. Charles Borromeo Cemetery was moved twice in the 19th century.
 Oral tradition and records of the Archdiocese of St. Louis suggested that Point du Sable's remains were also moved.
 On 12 October 1968, the Illinois Sesquicentennial Commission erected a granite marker at the site believed to be Point du Sable's grave in the third St. Charles Borromeo Cemetery.

 In 2002 an archaeological investigation of the grave site was initiated by the African Scientific Research Institute at the University of Illinois at Chicago.
 Researchers using a combination of ground-penetrating radar, surveys, and excavation of a 9 × 9 ft area did not find any evidence of any burials at the supposed grave site, leading the archaeologists to conclude that Point du Sable's remains may not have been reinterred from one of the two previous cemeteries.